TABASSUMBEGUM-1/ai-email-intelligence-and-reminder-assistant/README.md

   - 🟢 Green — due later, no rush
 - **Urgent alerts in the bell icon** — a pulsing indicator appears the moment any reminder is close to its deadline.
 - **One-click delete** — remove individual reminders without clearing everything.
+- **Deadline Over Alert** — automatically warns the user when an analyzed email contains a deadline that has already    passed.
 - **Light/dark theme toggle** with a collapsible sidebar.
 - **Fully responsive UI** — works cleanly on desktop and mobile.